neurodata-cobalt/cobalt/docs/jyim6/Sprint 2 Deliberables Demo.md

 # To run N4ITK bias correction
 1. ssh onto cortex with local 8888 port forwarding
 2. Start the docker by running `docker run -v /media/vikram/braindrive3/:/run/data/ -p 8888:8888 neurodata/ndreg`
+  * Note that it has to be ran with this specific volume
+  * If the docker image is not found (you can check this by typing `docker images` and look for neurodata/ndreg) then pull it by running `docker pull neurodata/ndreg` and trying the step again.
-  * If the docker is already running then kill it and run the command again
+  * Check if the docker is already running by running `docker ps`.
+If you see the container `neurodata/ndreg` then kill it by running `docker kill <container-id>` and run the command again.
+Container id is found in the first column when you run `docker ps`.
 3. The terminal should give you a link to paste into your browser and access the jupyter environment.
-4. Start the notebook in `data/N4 Correction.ipynb`
+4. Start the notebook by navigating to `data/N4 Correction.ipynb`
 5. Run the first 3 blocks (up to **Running N4ITK**).
 Let it run for about 30 seconds.
 You should see output like
   * **On location raw_data/LOC005
     Done with image VW0_LOC005D_CM0_CHN01_PLN0107 in 0.194036006927 seconds**
 6. Pres `ii` to interrupt (or interupt?) then run the last cell to visualize some of the slices before and after correction.
+The point is to just show N4ITK is running successfully on a few images.
+Running N4ITK on everything will take days.

 # To run Terastitcher
 1. ssh onto cortex with local 8888 port forwarding